colecharb/colecharb/README.md

 # Hi 👋 I'm Cole

-- 🔭 I'm a Front-end developer and designer with a background in pure mathematics
+- 🔭 I'm a Front-end developer and designer with a background in pure math
 - 🚀 Obsessed with constantly learning and improving my skills
 - 🌱 Currently learning how to take my React (Native) state management to the next level
 - 🧗 Always excited to take on new challenges